isomerpages/moe-springfieldsec/_our-programmes/Curriculum/English Language & Literature Department.md

 ![](/images/National%20Schools%20Literature%20Festival.jpg)

 **Literature Learning Journey to Singapore's Civic District (Lower Sec)**
 As part of bringing Literature to life, the secondary 2 cohort went to watch a play based on the short story that they are reading, '_The Mistake_' by local writer Cyril Wong.
-Apart from that, the students also walked along the Singapore River to put themselves in the stories that they read in their Literature text, _Balik Kampung 2A_.
+Apart from that, the students also walked along the Singapore River to put themselves in the stories that they read in their Literature text,&nbsp;_Balik Kampung 2A_.

 ![](/images/Lower%20Sec%20LJ%20to%20Civic%20District.jpg)